cncf/devstats.archive/USAGE.md

 When You have imported all data You need - it needs to be updated periodically.
 GitHub archive generates new file every hour.

-Use `gha2db_sync` and/or `sync.sh` tools to update all Your data.
+Use `gha2db_sync` tool to update all Your data.

 Example call:
-- `PG_PASS='pwd' IDB_PASS='pwd' ./sync.sh`
+- `GHA2DB_PROJECT=kubernetes PG_PASS='pwd' IDB_PASS='pwd' ./gha2db_sync`
 - Add `GHA2DB_RESETIDB` environment variable to rebuild InfluxDB stats instead of update since the last run
 - Add `GHA2DB_SKIPIDB` environment variable to skip syncing InfluxDB (so it will only sync Postgres DB)
 - Add `GHA2DB_SKIPPDB` environment variable to skip syncing Postgres (so it will only sync Influx DB)

-There is a manual script that can be used to loop sync every defined number of seconds, for example for sync every 30 minutes:
-- `PG_PASS='pwd' IDB_PASS='pwd' ./syncer.sh 1800`

-Sync tool uses [gaps.yaml](https://github.com/cncf/devstats/blob/master/metrics/gaps.yaml), to prefill some series with zeros.
+Sync tool uses [gaps.yaml](https://github.com/cncf/devstats/blob/master/metrics/kubernetes/gaps.yaml), to prefill some series with zeros.
 This is needed for metrics (like SIG mentions or PRs merged) that return multiple rows, depending on data range.

 # Cron